 Places To Visit

 You can enjoy both the city and nature when visiting Davao.
 Mt.
-Apo, Virgin Falls, Philippine Eagle Foundation and Nature Park, and Magos Farm are a little far from city center.
+Apo, Virgin Falls, Philippine Eagle Foundation and Nature Park, and Magos Farm are a little far from the city center.
 Samal Island is a 10-minute ferry ride away to enjoy the beach.
-Attractions within the city includes Davao Crocodile Farm, Chinatown, People’s Park, Davao Museum and Museo Dabawenyo.
+Attractions within the city include Davao Crocodile Farm, Chinatown, People’s Park, Davao Museum and Museo Dabawenyo.
 Here are some of what I visited:

 Philippine Eagle Center

 Davao is home to world’s largest eagle, the Philippine Eagle (pithecophaga jefferyi).
 Located in the foothills of Mt.
-Apo, the Philippine Eagle Center is institution working on breeding and conservation of the endangered eagle and other wild and rare animals endemic mostly to the country.
+Apo, the Philippine Eagle Center is an institution working on breeding and conservation of the endangered eagle and other wild and rare animals endemic mostly to the country.